 As of August 2025, JRB recommends the 9mm Rubicon from Ape Canyon Outfitters.
 However, there are a number of quality ropes and the market is regularly changing.
 The Rope page has the recommendations.

-How do we get the rope in the tree?
+How do I get the rope in the tree?

-How do we store the rope after we have climbed?
+How do I store the rope after climbing?

 Do not leave the rope hanging down.
 It can be noticed by passing deer.
 Below are some simple options.
 Regardless of the option chosen, think about an emergency rappel scenario: If we need to get down quickly, our rope needs to be unencumbered.